-SAN FRANCISCO, July 2.-The Rev. Francis Brooks Doberty, a well known Paulist missionary, sailed on the Newport for Manila at the personal request of Major General Jerritt.
+SAN FRANCISCO, July 2.-The Rev. Francis Brooks Doherty, a well known Paulist missionary, sailed on the Newport for Manila at the personal request of Major General Merritt.
 He speaks Spanish fluently.
-Father Doherty hopes to be of service to the United States by explaining away the vail that the American soldiers will destroy the natives' religion and loot their places of worship.
+Father Doherty hopes to be of service to the United States by explaining away the false impression which is said to prevail that the American soldiers will destroy the natives' religion and loot their places of worship.

 A Soldier Attempts Suicide.

 CAMP ALGER, Falls Church, Va.
+July 2.-Private Sayles, Third Missouri, while temporarily demented last to Fort Myer.